Desacelerar: como desligar o corpo e a mente antes de dormir

 Slow Down: How to Turn Off Your Body and Mind Before Bed

-There are nights when our bodies seem ready to rest, but our minds are still active.
-We lie down, close our eyes, but continue reliving the day, thinking about what remains to be done or the future.
-It's as if the moment of sleep is physically present, but mentally distant.
+There are nights when the body seems ready to rest, but the mind remains active.
+We lie down, close our eyes, but we keep replaying the day, thinking about what was left undone or about the future.
+It's as if the moment to sleep is physically present, but mentally distant.

-It's important to remember that sleep doesn't happen impulsively.
+Sleep does not happen spontaneously.
 It needs to be prepared.
-It's not enough to simply want to sleep; you need to allow your body and mind to recognize this as a safe and appropriate time to stop.
+It's not enough to want to sleep; you need to allow your body and mind to recognise that moment as safe and appropriate for stopping.
 Creating this environment begins long before you get into bed.

-Bright light, noise, and constant stimuli keep the body alert.
-Reducing screen time and choosing calmer activities at the end of the day can help reverse this rhythm.
-The environment also matters: soft lights, a pleasant temperature, comfortable clothing, and calming sounds signal to the body that everything is ready for rest.
+Intense light, noise, and constant stimulation keep the body in an alert state.
+Reducing exposure to screens and choosing calmer activities at the end of the day can help reverse this rhythm.
+The environment also matters: soft lights, a comfortable temperature, comfortable clothes, and quiet sounds signal to the body that everything is ready for rest.

-The mind responds to repetition and cues.
+The mind responds to repetitions and signals.
 Having a calm and consistent bedtime routine creates associations that facilitate this process.
-A regular schedule and simple habits like reading, taking a warm bath, or simply breathing deeply can help facilitate this transition.
+A regular schedule, simple habits such as reading, taking a warm shower, or just breathing deeply can help.

 Back to blog